 Once the new hair starts to grow, these melanocytes once again ensure that pigmentation is available.
 But when the melanocytes are damaged or absent, the hair that is produced lacks color and can look gray or white.

-In mice, when the DNA of melanocyte stem cells in the hair follicle were damaged, it resulted in permanent cell damage.
-These stem cells were then unable to reproduce.
+In mice, when the DNA of melanocyte stem cells in the hair follicle were

 Without the pool of stem cells, the next round of hair growth proceeds without melanocytes, resulting in gray hair.